|Office:||OK-119 2pm Tu|

 Publications selected by ResearchGate https://www.researchgate.net/profile/Peter_Smolianov/publications

 Please email Peter if you would like to conduct joint research and publish on any Olympic sport, as did many Peter's colleagues and students, for example - Mark Carney.
 Mark became a leading author of the paper accepted for presentation at the North American Society for Sport Management (NASSM) 2010 Conference under a title ‘Comparing Practices of USA Rugby Against a Global Model for Integrated Development of Mass and High Performance Sport’.
-The abstract was accepted with no changes, which is a commendable achievement.
-NASSM accepts approximately 60% of submissions by international scholars, some graduate students, but hardly ever undergraduate students like Mark.
-He had evaluated the system of US rugby through a survey and interviews with coaches and administrators, against the model he learned in Peter's classes.
-Mark's NASSM presentation answers were regarded well and resulted in a discussion by world’s leading sport development experts who questioned the study at the conference.
+Mark had evaluated the system of US rugby through a survey and interviews with coaches and administrators, against the model he learned in Peter's classes.
 Following the NASSM presentation, Mark remained the leading co-author of an article which was published in 2012 in a special edition, “Managing Excellence in Sport”, of the Managing Leisure, International Journal.
 Following this research, Mark was accepted for his internship with USA Rugby at their headquarters in Boulder, Colorado, where he was part of a team who developed a multi-million dollar plan, to bring rugby back to the Olympics.
 Mark helped present the project to the United States Olympic Committee (USOC), who in turn, recognized USA Rugby as an official National Governing Body under the USOC.
 Mark then completed his MBA in Sport Management at Florida Atlantic University, where he gained valuable work experience in professional sports when he worked for the Florida Panthers and Miami Dolphins as well as the Atlantic Coast Conference and served as Collegiate Director for USA Rugby South.
 Mark is now serving as the Executive Director for the Northern California Youth Rugby Association, the largest State based youth rugby organization in the country with over 5,200 members.

-After publishing the US rugby, soccer and tennis analyses, Sport Management Program at Salem State is studying US swimming, volleyball, hockey and is starting similar studies across the world.
-Sport Management Program at Salem State provides unique competitive advantages and professional connections through international programs and events, particularly collaborative industry research and International Sport Development Research Symposia at Salem State University: https://www.facebook.com/events/541045562700469/
+After publishing the US rugby, soccer, tennis and ice hockey analyses completed by students, Sport Management Program at Salem State is studying and advancing swimming, volleyball, golf and other sports in the US and across the world (http://waset.org/abstracts?q=smolianov&search=Search).
+Salem State's Sport Management Program provides unique advantages and professional connections through international programs and events, particularly collaborative industry research and International Sport Development Research Symposia (https://www.facebook.com/events/541045562700469/) as well as new types of sports competitions organized by Salem State students: